samliyanage/schools-app/Readme.txt

 Steps to follow in deploying web application.

-01)	Install the relevant softwares and plugigns that mentioned as Pre-requisites.
+01)	Install the relevant softwares and plugins that mentioned as Pre-requisites.

-02) Clone or Download the Maven project from github.
+02) Clone or Download the Maven project from Github.

    	https://github.com/samliyanage/schools-app/